three white hands on top of each other

 We see your journey with us as much more than a degree, and we are committed to supporting you to carve out the route to your chosen career and life beyond university.
 We will help you develop crucial skills, encouraging you to become enterprising, employable, and good business leaders.
 We also help you find employment after graduation.
 Have a look at our Careers and Employability pages to find out more.

-Our employer partners are very keen to ensure that they provide opportunities for our successful graduates every year.
-We also encourage you to start networking in your final year placement, which is often a springboard to future employment.
 We recognise that your journey to becoming a Social Worker does not simply end with graduation and we strive to provide a clear path from your education to your new career.
 You are also well-placed, on successful completion of our degree, to pursue further academic development via postgraduate routes such as our MSc Social Work course or MSc Child Protection and Adult Safeguarding.

 Bespoke teaching, good employment prospects, and support with personal and professional development are just a few reasons why I would recommend this course.